patchgirl/patchgirl.github.io/_drafts/2020_06_25-static-haskell-binary.md

 When you run your executable, these libraries will also be loaded and accessible to your program.
 I'm not going to describe them all but to in a nutshell, `libm` provides mathematic functions like `abs`, `div` or `cos`...<br/>
 `libgmp` provides arbitrary precision arithmetic, operating on signed integers, rational numbers, and floating-point numbers...
-This librairies are part of a more global library `glibc` that was splitted.
+This libraries are part of a more global library `glibc` that was splitted.

-## Dynamic librairies pros and cons
+## Dynamic libraries pros and cons

-Dynamic librairies have some advantages.
+Dynamic libraries have some advantages.
 One of them is the executable size. <br/>
-These librairies are shared by all executables which need them.
+These libraries are shared by all executables which need them.
-That means you can have lightweight executables because they doesnt include librairies.
+That means you can have lightweight executables because they doesn't include libraries.

 An other nice advantage is maintainability.
 If many programs depends on a library with security issues or bugs, you will only need to upgrade the culprit library to fix them all.

 On the other hand, you cannot distribute your executable easily to your customer.
-If you copy the executable on another computer, it will most likely fail to run because the dynamic librairies it requires are not present.
+If you copy the executable on another computer, it will most likely fail to run because the dynamic libraries it requires are not present.

 Which brings us to static libraries.

 # Building a standalone executable

-Dynamic librairies are not great when it comes to make application usage/installation easy.
+Dynamic libraries are not great when it comes to make application usage/installation easy.
 This is even more true on Linux distributions where each distribution has it own way of packaging a software (e.g: *dpgk*, *rpm*, *yum*, *snap*, *flatpak*...)<br/>
 If we want to provide a standalone executable to simplify the developer and the customers' life, we should generate a static executable instead.

 ## Static executable

-nb: When I refer to a **static executable**, I mean an executable which doesnt require dynamic librairies.
+nb: When I refer to a **static executable**, I mean an executable which doesnt require dynamic libraries.

 If we want to provide an executable without dependency, we'd rather make it completely static (i.e: running `ldd` on it should return nothing).
 One way of doing this is to tweak Cabal/Stack/whatever building tool you are using and set it up to build static binary.
-But we unfortunatelly can't just stop here.
+But we unfortunately can't just stop here.
 Indeed, even if you build a static executable with this solution, you might not be able to ship your binary to another platform.

 The reason is that your static binary will have been compiled against a specific version of glibc which might not be the same on your the targeted computer.
 That means that the API your executable is going to use could be incompatible with the kernel.